IDinsight/cider/README.md

 *Pre-installation requirements:*
 1. To install, and manage dependencies and virtual environments this project uses `uv`.
 Follow the [instructions](https://docs.astral.sh/uv/guides/install-python/) to install `uv`.
 2. Install `openjdk-17`.
 Follow the instructions [here](https://openjdk.org/install/) for your operating system.
 This is required to allow PySpark to run.
     You may also need to update the `JAVA_HOME` environment variable to point to your Java installation.
-For example, on macOS with Homebrew, you can add the following line to your shell profile (e.g., `.bash_profile`, `.zshrc`):
+For example, on macOS with Homebrew, you can add the following lines to your shell profile (e.g., `.bash_profile`, `.zshrc`):
     ```bash
     export JAVA_HOME=$(/usr/libexec/java_home -v 17)
     export PATH=$JAVA_HOME/bin:$PATH
     ```
-3. Some OS-specific may not be installed by default, for geographic packages (`geopandas`, `geovoronoi`, etc) you may need to install [GDAL](https://gdal.org/en/stable/download.html).
+3. Some OS-specific dependencies may not be installed by default, for geographic packages (`geopandas`, `geovoronoi`, etc).
+In these cases, you may need to install [GDAL](https://gdal.org/en/stable/download.html).

 *Installation steps:*
  1. Clone the repository: `git clone https://github.com/IDinsight/cider.git`
  2. From the root directory `make fresh-env`: this will establish a venv with all the needed dependencies.
  3. Once your venv is made you can use `uv run [command]` to run a single CLI command inside the venv.
+ 4. Run `make test` from the root of the repository to verify that all required modules run.
+ 4. Run the `notebooks/demo_pipeline.ipynb` notebook to see a demo of the full pipeline from generating synthetic data to assessing model fit.

 ### Contributing
-Before contributing code please:

-* Run `make clear-nb` if you have made any changes to Jupyter notebooks you would like to commit.
-* Run `pre-commit install` to install pre-commit hooks that will run on every git commit to check code quality.
-* Run `uv update` if you made any changes to the dependencies.
-This will regenerate the `uv.lock` file.
+1. Before working on any code, please create an issue with a description of the feature or bug fix you plan to implement and appropriate tags, and get approval from a project maintainer.
+2. Please create a new branch for your work, and raise a PR that references the issue when you are ready for review.
+3. Please ensure that your code adheres to the existing coding style and includes appropriate tests for any functionality you implement.
-* Run `make test` and verify that the tests still pass.
+    - Please run `make test` to ensure that all tests pass before submitting your PR.
+    - Make sure you have installed the pre-commit hooks by running `pre-commit install` so that your code is automatically checked for style issues before committing.
+    - Make sure to update the README and any relevant documentation to reflect your changes.
+    - Make sure to commit the `pyproject.yaml` and `uv.lock` files if you have made any changes to the dependencies (please note, dependency changes should be minimal, well-justified and ONLY through `uv update` or `uv add *`).
+    - Bonus: add a notebook in the `notebooks/` folder that demonstrates the functionality you have added or modified.
+If you do, and/or have run other notebooks, please remember to run `make clear-nb` before committing to clear output cells.
+4. Please make sure to fill in the PR template correctly, including linking to the relevant issue, describing the changes made, and any additional context that may be helpful for reviewers.
+Please also tag one of the project maintainers for review.

 ### Folder structure